apache/apisix-ingress-controller/docs/en/latest/practices/the-hard-way.md

 127.0.0.1:2379 is healthy: successfully committed proposal: took = 1.741883ms
 ```

 Please notice that this etcd installation is quite simple and lack of many necessary production features, it should only be used for learning case.
-If you want to deploy a production-ready etcd, please refer [bitnami/etcd](https://bitnami.com/stack/etcd/helm).
+If you want to deploy a production-ready etcd, please refer to [bitnami/etcd](https://bitnami.com/stack/etcd/helm).

 ## APISIX Installation